sujitmandal/scrape-search-engine/README.md

 ## Scrape Search Engine :
-search anything on Search Engine it will collect the all the links ans save it into JSON file format.
+search anything on the Search Engine it will collect all the links and save it into JSON file format.

 ## Package Installation :
 ```